 |Sidedress 3-4 Weeks after Planting||30-50||0||0||0||0||0||0||0||0|

-Final spacing on crisphead lettuce, endive, and escarole should be 12" to 18" between plants (67 to 100 plants per 100 feet of row) and 12" to 24" between rows.
-Other types of lettuce can be 10" to 16" apart (75 to 120 plants per 100 feet of row) in 10" to 18" rows.
-Spacings should allow good air movement around the plants to minimize grey mold (Botrytis), bottom rot (Rhizoctonia), and drop (Sclerotinia).
-Many growers raise lettuce, endive and escarole on 4' wide, raised, 4" high beds with 3 to 4 rows per bed.
+Generally lettuce, endive, and escarole have the same spacing and seeding requirements.
+Final spacing on crisphead lettuce, endive, and escarole should be 12-18" between plants (67-100 plants per 100 feet of row) and 12-24" between rows.
+Other types of lettuce can be 10-16" apart (75-120 plants per 100 feet of row) in 10-18" rows.
+Spacings should allow good air movement around the plants to minimize disease development.
+Many growers raise lettuce, endive, and escarole on 4' wide, raised, 4" high beds with 3 to 4 rows per bed.
 Crop rotation within and between seasons is recommended for disease management.
-For direct seeding, 10 to 18 oz of seed are needed per acre (0.0625 to 0.125 oz per 100 feet of row).
+For direct seeding, 10 to 18 oz of seed are needed per acre (0.0625-0.125 oz per 100 feet of row).

-Since lettuce matures quickly (40 to 50 days), and temperature affects days to harvest, plant several successions to get consistent production into the summer.
+Since lettuce matures quickly (40-50 days), and temperature affects days to harvest, plant several successions to get consistent production into the summer.